 Developing Functional Classification and Records Retention Schedules

-Creating and implementing them is a challenge for many organizations though, because the process can be resource intensive.
-That’s where TAB comes in.
+Creating and implementing them is a challenge for many organizations however, as the process can be resource intensive.
+Thats where TAB comes in.
 Our consultants have extensive experience developing functional classification systems and records retention schedules across all industries and verticals.

-This is a system which allows you to properly organize your records based on what your business does.
-This helps with everything from managing risk and compliance to improving access and collaboration, as well as reducing unnecessary duplication of documents.
+Functional classification is a system which allows you to properly organize your records based on what your business does.
+This helps with everything from managing risk and compliance to improving information access and collaboration, as well as reducing unnecessary duplication of documents.

 Creating the right system means taking a holistic view of your RM program with respect to your business activities and the records, both paper and electronic, that support them.

-Here’s a quick overview of TAB’s process for creating a functional classification system:
+Here is a quick overview of the TAB process for designing a functional classification system:

 - Interview staff and review existing material to learn more about the organization and the information it creates